At a glance

 Workplace project and integrated assessment

 A substantial workplace project sits at the heart of the apprenticeship.
 Apprentices design, implement and evaluate an AI or automation solution that delivers measurable impact, such as reducing administrative workload, improving data quality or strengthening systems and processes.
-Over 80 percent of assessment is based on this project, with assessment integrated throughout the programme rather than delivered through a standalone end-point assessment.
+The majority of the assessment is based on this project, with assessment integrated throughout the programme rather than delivered through a standalone end-point assessment.

 Gateway to Completion